Hormel Foods* Reverses Opposition to California Animal Welfare Law, Following Green Century Engagement

 The North American Meat Institute (NAMI), an industry trade group of which Hormel is a member, sued California last year in an effort to stop Prop 12 from going into effect.
 Hormel filed a court declaration in support of this opposition.

-Following Green Century’s engagement, Hormel recently released a public statement declaring its intention to be fully compliant with the law when it goes into effect.
+Following Green Century’s engagement with shareholders, Hormel recently released a public statement declaring its intention to be fully compliant with the law when it goes into effect.

 Green Century has been working to eliminate the use of gestation crates in animal supply chains since 2014, when we filed a shareholder resolution with Tyson Foods.* In recognition of the risks associated with gestation crates, including their impact on animal welfare, dozens of companies, including McDonald’s,* already had committed to phasing out their use.